William Fairbridge

-William Ernest Fairbridge JP (2 November 1863 – 5 October 1943) was a newspaper publisher and municipal official during the early British occupation of Rhodesia.
+William Ernest Fairbridge JP (2 November 1863 – 5 October 1943) was a Rhodesian newspaper publisher and municipal official during the early British occupation of Southern Rhodesia.
 A man, "whose indomitable pluck in the face of endless discouragements deserves an honourable place in the history of journalistic enterprise," he published Rhodesia's first newspaper, the Mashonaland Herald and Zambesian Times in 1891.
 He also served as the first Mayor of Salisbury in 1897.
-He subsequently became a leading publishing executive with the Argus group of Newspapers in South Africa.
+He subsequently became a leading publishing executive with the Argus group of newspapers in South Africa.

 Early life and career

 William Ernest Fairbridge was the son of William Alexander Fairbridge of Port Elizabeth.
 He was born on 2 November 1863 and was educated at Bedford Modern School in England.
 In 1890 he was appointed by the Argus Group of newspapers as the company's representative in Rhodesia and duly set out on a six-month journey on a scotch cart drawn by oxen from Mafeking to Fort Salisbury.

 Undeterred by the absence of even the most rudimentary printing equipment Fairbridge published the first issue of the Mashonaland Herald and Zambesian Times on 27 June 1891.
 The publication was a hand-written news sheet that was reproduced by a Cyclostyle, or early stenograph, process.
 Fairbridge had no ink and so had to make it himself.
 He also had to source paper for each edition as he had brought no supply of his own.
 He supported the venture by readers' subscriptions which could take the form of a pot of marmalade, a box of candles or an old spade.